jformacek/S.DS.P/README.md

 #gets RootDSE object
 $Dse = $Ldap | Get-RootDSE
 #perform the search
-#objectSid attribute on returned objects will not be byte array, but System.Security.Principal.SecurityIdentifier
+#objectSid attribute on returned objects will not be byte array,
+#but System.Security.Principal.SecurityIdentifier object
 #no need to specify that objectSid is binary property - transform knows it
 Find-LdapObject -LdapConnection $Ldap ` -SearchFilter:"(&(cn=jsmith)(objectClass=user)(objectCategory=organizationalPerson))" `